lsc-sde/iac-flux-observability-metrics/docs/main.md

 To provide long-term persistent storage of infrastructure metrics the analytics service integrates with Thanos that adds unlimited retention capabilities to prometheus.
 Thanos runs as a container sidecar along with prometheus to periodically sync database snapshots to a specified external data store.
 The current implementation defaults to using an Azure blob storage account.
 However, developers can configure access to other [Thanos supported object stores](https://thanos.io/tip/thanos/storage.md) by modifying the prom-environment-config.yaml file in the [metrics service git repository](https://github.com/lsc-sde/iac-flux-observability-metrics).

 ### Platform Analytics
-The K8TRE dashboard displays real-time usage metrics that include:
+The solution dashboard displays real-time usage metrics that include:
 * Total created of workspaces
 * Total provisioned workspaces
 * Total number of users